Robert-Nickel/bdd.guru/00_Nickel_BDD.md

 - Focused
 - Brief (Which is the acronym itself.)

-Using the business language in scenarios aims to keep the business people engaged and to bring it more into line with the actual software.
-Real data should be used for scenarios, just like for examples, to reveal the intention of it.
-Another way of revealing the intention of a scenario is by focusing on the intents of the actors of the system rather which mechanics lead to the expected result.
+Using the _business language_ in scenarios aims to keep the business people engaged and to bring it more into line with the actual software. _Real data_ should be used for scenarios to reveal the intention of it.
+Another way of revealing the intention of a scenario is by focusing on _revealing the intent_ of the aspect of a system, rather than on the mechanics that lead to that result.
 This applies to the name of a scenario just as much as to the content.
-Focussing a scenario onto only the essential parts of a illustrated business rule means to remove everything that does not directly contribute to the readers understanding of the system.
-Moreover, one scenario should only describe exactly one business rule.
-Therefore it is possible to describe a scenario in a brief way, which makes a scenario easier to understand and discuss.
+Focussing a scenario onto only the _essential_ parts of an illustrated business rule means to remove everything that does not directly contribute to the readers understanding of the system.
+Moreover, one scenario should _focus_ on describing only one business rule.
+Therefore it is possible to describe a scenario in a _brief_ way, which makes a scenario easier to understand and discuss for people of all roles.

-TODO: Principle: Get from bottom right (examples) towards top right (working software) repeatedly.

 ---
 - Meetings in BDD